PalaeoClimateModellingUK/paleoclimate_HadGEM3_UoB/Paleo_suites_setup/step3.3.GAL9_LGM_setup.md

 ### 3.1 ancillary files:
 #### 3.1.1 SST and seaice
 I remade and apllied the new SST ancillary files based on the SST from the [lgmDA reconstruction](https://github.com/jesstierney/lgmDA/tree/master).
-the scripts is stored on Machine Miocene:
+the scripts is stored on the Machine Miocene:
 /home/an25872/work/ancils_generate/LGM/SST_and_seaice/regrid_interpolate*.py
 **warning:** the SST and seaice of lgmDA is built from the model outputs of CESM1.2.
 The LGM land-sea mask used by CESM1.2 is slightly different with HadGEM3.
-That should be keep in mind.
+That should be kept in mind.
 In the future, we may fix it by some manual editting or try other data sources.

 #### 3.1.2 land-sea mask and orogrophy